cmod/craigstarter/README.md

 `campaigninfo:` text blob appearing below goals, can contain html, et cetera

-#### For variants
+#### Variants Metafields

-`variantdescription:` The extended description appearing in the selection box `totalquantity:` Total number of available items for this variant; sales calculated based on totalquanity - remaining inventory
+`variantdescription:` The extended description appearing in the selection box

+`totalquantity:` Total number of available items for this variant; sales calculated based on totalquanity - remaining inventory

 ----

-Shopify sneakily provides a way to easily edit metafields without a plugin using the following url structure:
+Shopify sneakily provides a way to easily edit metafields without a plugin using the following url structure.
+Change the YOURSHOP part of the url to your own shop url snippet, and these URLs should load up Shopify's own Metafields editor with the appropriate fields ready to be filled in.

+Save these URLs as bookmarks to edit / modify as needed.

 #### For products: